Sun screen: The buzziest film festival flicks to look forward to this summer

 Skate Kitchen

-The Wolfpack director Crystal Moselle made her narrative feature debut at this year’s Sundance with this story about a crew of badass female skateboarders in New York City.
+Release date: August 10 The Wolfpack director Crystal Moselle made her narrative feature debut at this year’s Sundance with this story about a crew of badass female skateboarders in New York City.
+Released August 10, 2018 by Magnolia Pictures, the film grossed approximately $268,000 worldwide.
+It later inspired the HBO series Betty in 2020, extending its reach beyond the original theatrical run.

 American Animals

-After being picked up by The Orchard and MoviePass Ventures at this year’s Sundance, Bart Layton’s heist film is finally set for release, telling the extraordinary and thrilling true story of four friends (Evan Peters, Barry Keoghan, Blake Jenner, and Jared Abrahamson) who brazenly attempt to carry out one of the most audacious art heists in US history.
+American Animals arrived in theaters on June 1, 2018 after being picked up by The Orchard and MoviePass Ventures at Sundance.
+Bart Layton’s heist film told the extraordinary true story of four friends—Evan Peters, Barry Keoghan, Blake Jenner, and Jared Abrahamson—who attempted one of the most audacious art heists in U.S. history.
+The film grossed approximately $4.1 million worldwide and earned praise for its inventive blend of documentary and narrative techniques.

 Madeline’s Madeline